facebookGuide to Winning In-Between: Probability of Hitting 'Tiang' & Card Being on the "Outside"

 To make sense of the table above:

-• The probability of winning is the odds of which the third card is in-between the two cards on your hand.
+• The probability of winning is the odds of the third card being in between the two cards on your hand.

-• Possible winning numbers refer to the number of winning numbers in between.
+• The possible winning numbers refer to the number of winning numbers in between.

-For example, if your hand is Nine and Queen, there are 2 winning numbers (ten and Jack)
+For example, if your hand is Nine and Queen, there are two winning numbers (ten and Jack)

-• As there are 4 suits of each number, the number of cards is the number of winning numbers multiplied by 4.
+• As there are four suits of each number, the number of cards is the number of winning numbers multiplied by four.

-• There will be a constant 12% of which you will hit the ‘tiang’, no matter the combination of your hand.
+• There will be a constant 12% chance of you hitting the ‘tiang’, no matter your hand combination:

-The way most Singaporean play is that we do not start each hand with a fresh deck of cards, meaning we carry on with the cards until we deplete the deck.
+The way most Singaporeans play is that we do not start each hand with a fresh deck of cards, meaning we carry on with the cards until we deplete the deck.

-This gives us a slight advantage of being able to see what are some of the cards that are already out.
+This gives us a slight advantage of being able to see some of the cards that are already out.

 To assist you with the calculation of the probability, simply